jacksund/simmate/docs/getting_started/custom_workflows/update_an_existing_workflow.md

 ```

 !!! warning
-    These approaches are only possible with single-calcultion workflows (i.e. "nested" workflows that call several workflows within them are not supported)
+    These methods are only applicable to single-calculation workflows (i.e., "nested" workflows that call several workflows within them are not supported)

 ----------------------------------------------------------------------

-## **Avoid these approaches if possible!**
+## **Avoid these methods if possible!**

-Both of options shown above are only suitable for customizing settings for a few calculations -- and also you lose some key Simmate features.
-If you are submitting many calculations (>20) and this process doesn't suit your needs, keep reading!
+Both options above are only suitable for customizing settings for a few calculations, and you lose some key Simmate features.
+If you are submitting many calculations (>20) and these methods do not meet your needs, continue reading!

 ----------------------------------------------------------------------